1. While debugging TIBCO BW processes, which activity can be used to write complete schema information to a file?

 Flow Limit :

-Flow Limit specifies the maximum number of running process instances that are spawned before the process starter is suspended ie it enters a FLOW_CONTROLLED state and does not accept new events.
-This can be used to control the number of process instances running simultaneously and when the protocol generating the event can store the event till it is received, like email servers, JMS, RV etc. 0 specifies no limit and is the default.
+Flow Limit specifies the maximum number of running process instances that are spawned before the process starter is suspended ie it enters an FLOW_CONTROLLED state and does not accept new events.
+This can be used to control the number of process instances running simultaneously and when the protocol generating the event can store the event until it is received, like email servers, JMS, RV, etc. 0 specifies no limit and is the default.

 Activation limit flag specifies that once a process instance is loaded it must be placed in memory till it completes execution.
 By default, it is enabled.